Normalized stacked area chart in Yandex DataLens

 -

-To display the absolute values of variables, use a stacked area chart.
+To display the absolute values of variables, use an area chart.